indianakernick/STELA/README.md

 ### Get a pointer to function

 Just like in C++, if you want a pointer to an overloaded function, you need to select which overload you want.

+Calling a function pointer is Stela is almost as fast as calling a function pointer in C++.
+It's faster than `std::function` because it avoids a lot of indirection and virtual function calls.
+A function pointer in Stela is a `struct` with a C function pointer and a pointer to the captured data.
+The pointer to the captured data is passed as the first argument.

+All generated non-member functions have a `void *` as their first parameter so that they can be passed a pointer to nothing!
+I do plan on removing the `void *` parameter for functions that are never stored in function pointers.

 ```go
 func add(a: sint, b: sint) -> sint {